 There are two methods used to perform a fundoplication:

-A third, more recently developed method to treat GERD uses endoscopy.
-The doctor inserts a lighted device called an endoscope through the mouth and down the esophagus to reach the first part of the stomach.
-Through the endoscope, the doctor can perform one of a variety of procedures that decreases the backward flow of stomach acid into the esophagus, including transoral incisionless fundoplication (TIF).
-With TIF, a device, which has a camera on one end, uses fasteners to reshape the upper part of the stomach, tightening the sphincter muscle.
+A more recently developed method to treat GERD uses endoscopy.
+The endoscope is passed through the mouth and down the esophagus to reach the first part of the stomach.
+Through the endoscope, a variety of procedures can be done to decrease the backward flow of stomach acid into the esophagus.
+One example is transoral incisionless fundoplication (TIF).
+With TIF, fasteners are used to reshape the upper part of the stomach, tightening the LES muscle.

-Treating GERD.
+Gastroesophageal reflux disease (heartburn).
 Ohio State University Medical Center website.
-Available at: http://medicalcenter.osu.edu/patientcare/healthcare_services/digestive_disorders/gerd_heartburn/diagnosing_treating_gerd/treating_gerd/Pages/index.aspx.
-Accessed August 19, 2009.
+Available at: http://wexnermedical.osu.edu/patient-care/healthcare-services/digestive-diseases/heartburn.
+Accessed March 2, 2015.

 Last reviewed March 2014 by Daus Mahnke, MD